IBM/node-odbc/README.md

 run()
 ```

+---

-#### `.query(sql, parameters?, callback?)`
+### `.query(sql, parameters?, callback?)`

-Utility function to just fire off query from the pool.
+Utility function to execute a query on any open connection in the pool.
 Will get a connection, fire of the query, return the results, and return the connection the the pool.

 **promises**
 ```JavaScript